NSN

 This is where NTTF is uniquely positioned.
 Over the next three years, our most significant strategic goal is to consolidate all our programs into a unified, structured ecosystem.
 We want to create a predictable, streamlined talent pipeline that connects ITIs, diploma programs, engineering institutions, and industry-led initiatives.

-We currently offer diplomas, Learn and Grow (LEX) programs, sector-specific training, and short-term courses.
+We currently offer diplomas, Learn and Grow (LEGs) programs, sector-specific training, and short-term courses.
 Our aim is to integrate these into one cohesive framework so that no matter which program a student comes through, their skill levels and industry readiness remain consistent.

 This includes partnering with ITIs to improve their skilling standards, introducing practical internships for engineering students, and securing NCVT and AICTE approvals for enhanced mobility and recognition.